 If your finances are going to change in the near future, you should know this before purchasing a home.
 Additional family members, income growth, and several other factors should help guide your decision making.

 If you expect larger than normal expenses occurring in the near future, it’s probably wise to spend slightly less on your home.

 If you’ve already purchased your home and are struggling to keep your mortgage paid, boosting your income is the best way to keep your finances in check and avoid being house poor.

 There are many different side hustles or part-time jobs you can consider to build an additional stream of income, regardless of your skills.
 Below are some great options for those looking to grow their income.

 - Become a dog walker

 - Use a 3D printer to make money

 Becoming house poor can be easier than you may think and is completely relative to your situation.
 Banks and mortgage brokers are willing to lend money at a despite the realities of your finances.

-You should always aim to spend as little as possible on your home, with many financial advisors recommending spending no more than 25 to 30% of your monthly budget on your mortgage.
+You should always aim to spend as little as possible on your home to cut expenses, with many financial advisors recommending spending no more than 25 to 30% of your monthly budget on your mortgage.